chitsuenchan/taxi-translator-website/readme.md

 <img src="readme_screenshots/example_3.jpg" height="300">
 <img src="readme_screenshots/example_4.jpg" height="300">

-* Video will start playing automatically when the user scrolls down
+* Video will start playing automatically when the user scrolls down and is on a continous loop
-* Video will be on a continous loop
+* Video demo is created using final cut pro with an iPhone frame png as one of the layers in the software
 * Video is of format WebM so it doesn't take so much storage space and makes the website faster to download

 ### Information about the app